Top 7 Things to Do in Aruba for First-Time Visitors

 Frequently Asked Questions (FAQs)

+What is Aruba best known for?
 Aruba is famous for its white-sand beaches, turquoise waters, and year-round sunshine.
 It’s also known for its Dutch-Caribbean culture and being outside the hurricane belt.

+How many days do you need in Aruba?
 A 5 to 7-day trip is ideal for first-timers to enjoy beaches, excursions, and relaxation time.

+Do I need a car in Aruba?
 It depends on your itinerary.
 If you plan to explore areas like Arikok National Park or Baby Beach, renting a car for a day or two is recommended.

 Ready to Plan Your Trip?